Quality Improvement Initiatives

 1. Follow-up after discharge from a behavioral health hospitalization (FUH)

-Goal: Increase the percent of members who attend a 7-day/30-day follow-up appointment.
+Goal: Increase the percent of members who attend a follow-up appointment with a behavioral health practitioner within 7 days following their behavioral health hospitalization.

-- An Outreach Team was developed to call all discharged members within 1-2 days after discharge to ensure they have an aftercare appointment and to encourage attendance.
+- HEDIS Outreach Team conducts ongoing phone outreach to all discharged members within 1-2 days after discharge to ensure they have an aftercare appointment scheduled and to encourage attendance.

 1. MHN Practitioner Website

-Keep website up to date with QI information:
+Keep website up to date with Quality Improvement information:

-- Post updated QI materials to provider website
+- Post updated Quality Improvement materials to provider website

 - Quality improvement projects and initiatives